 Cutting downtime isn't just about saving hours.
 It also:

-On average, companies that adopt proactive maintenance reduce downtime to around 2 hours per month—a major improvement compared to the figures presented in Table 1.
+On average, companies that adopt proactive maintenance reduce downtime to around 2 hours per month—a major improvement compared to the figures presented earlier.

 When it comes to troubleshooting, the difference between a reactive and a proactive approach is dramatic.